ros-industrial/industrial_training/gh_pages/_source/session1/Creating-a-ROS-Package-and-Node.md

-# Creating Pacackages and Nodes
+# Creating Packages and Nodes
 >In this exercise, we will create our own ROS package and node.

 ## Motivation